How to Network for Consulting

 - Apply to several firms to cast a wide net

-When you actually start putting together your application, you’ll need to weave all these parts together to create a compelling reason they should hire you.
+When you actually start putting together your application for a consulting job, you’ll need to weave all these parts together to create a compelling reason they should hire you.
 Your standout candidacy will not come from a jumble of accomplishments, but rather from how they interact with each other.

 Prior to reaching out to people, there are a few things that you should do that will ensure you are going about the process both efficiently and effectively.
 First, figure out your motivations for pursuing consulting, and what attracts you to each firm.
 Insincerity is not difficult to spot, and knowing your “why” will help you present a cohesive story.